 It’s best to get one with a thermometer and hygrometer built-in for help telling what the temp and humidity are.

 Look ahead for more details on making your incubator.

 - Digital controller with LCD display and LED heat indicator light

 - Pulse proportional thermostat for stable temperature regulation

 - Temperature control range from 59°F to 104°F (15°C to 40°C

 With the incubator at home, all you need now are some eggs.

-Bearded dragons mate after their brumation period, so if you’re doing the breeding on your own, put a male and female together after they get up from brumation.
+Bearded dragons mate after their brumation period, so if you’re doing the breeding yourself, put a male and female bearded dragon together after they get up from brumation.